openstack/neutron-lib/doc/source/contributor/callbacks.rst

 loose manner.

-This is particularly important since the spin off of the advanced services like VPN, Firewall and Load Balancer, where each service's codebase lives independently from the core and from one another.
+This is particularly important since the spin off of the advanced services like VPN and Firewall, where each service's codebase lives independently from the core and from one another.
 This means that the tight coupling is no longer a practical solution for object cooperation.
 In addition to this, if more services are developed independently, there is no viable integration between them and the